VR-BORRA/ai-case-study/README.md

 These companies, like Visa, are investing in AI technologies to enhance their fraud detection capabilities, adapting to the evolving landscape of digital payments and associated security challenges[^1].

+<a name="Visa-AI-Results"></a>

 ## Visa AI Results

-Visa's AI-driven security measures have prevented approximately $25 billion in global fraud annually.This impressive figure highlights the effectiveness of Visa's technology, which analyzes transaction data in real time to identify and mitigate fraud risks.
+According to Visa, just in 2023 it's AI-driven security measures have prevented approximately $40 billion in fraud — nearly double the amount from the previous year.
 In addition, Visa has reported that its AI tools specifically helped Australian businesses avoid over AU$354 million (around $230 million USD) in potential fraud during a single year

+This impressive figure highlights the effectiveness of Visa's technology, which analyzes transaction data in real time to identify and mitigate fraud risks.

+The AI technology is also used by the Fraudsters to create deepfakes — such as audio or video that mimic the voice and appearance of real people — to trick victims into making payments.
+So, innovators at Visa are constantly looking for ways to apply technology to this problem, making it easy for consumers to transact securely.